near/NEPs/specs/Standards/Storage.md

 **Technical calls**

-1. Alice calls a view-only method to determine if she already has storage on this contract with `mochi::storage_balance_of({"account_id": "alice"})`.
+1. Alice queries a view-only method to determine if she already has storage on this contract with `mochi::storage_balance_of({"account_id": "alice"})`.
 Using [NEAR CLI](https://docs.near.org/docs/tools/near-cli) to make this view call, the command would be:

        near view mochi storage_balance_of '{"account_id": "alice"}'